Mortgage Loan Process Explained

 Your loan officer is your connection to your real estate agent, your title agent, the underwriter, as well as multiple other people that perform roles throughout your loan application stages.
 If you have a bad communicator, it’s more likely that you will have a bad mortgage experience.

 Lots of things can be faked or embellished.
 For example, lack of experience can be disguised behind a big mortgage company name.
 But how helpful and how well one communicates will be easy to asses – especially if you have a problem.
 So develop a “problem”.
 Ask questions.
 Ask them without the fear of looking silly, or bothering your loan officer.
 Something that simple can save you a lot of headaches moving forward.

 1. The Loan Application

-In the meantime, start working on putting together the rest of the documents you’ll need.
+While you’re shopping for a home (and potentially a new loan officer), start tracking down the rest of the documents you’ll need once you go under contract.
 A comprehensive list can be found by reading my Loan Documents Checklist article.

 2. Initial Disclosures – The Loan Estimate

 An initial disclosure package will be emailed to you within 3 business days from receipt of a full application.

 Once you have a home under contract, the actual mortgage loan process can begin.